ZeppelinDesignLabs/Macchiato-Mini-Synth/README.md

 10) The last step is to make an edit to the pinout file associated with the 644 board.
 The filename is pins_arduino.h, but there are a lot of files with that name in an Arduino installation.
 The one you need is in a path that looks something like this:
 C:\Users\Yourname\appdata\Local\Arduino15\packages\mightycore\hardware\avr\{version number}\variants\standard\pins_arduino.h
 Try searching your appdata folder for \standard\pins_arduino.h.
-When you find it, open the file in Notepad++.
+When you find it, create a backup and then open the .h file in Notepad++.

-11) Find the TIMERS section.
-Comment out everything inside the braces, {/* bla bla bla */}.
-You may want to leave a note to yourself of when and why you made this edit.
+11) Find the TIMER section by searching for the string "timer".
+Delete everything inside the braces, {          }.
+You may want to leave a comment to yourself of when and why you made this edit, and where to find the backup.
 Save the pins_arduino.h file.

 You are almost there!
 If Arduino is running, close it and then re-start it.
 Look in the pulldown menu Tools > Board > and make these selections: ATmega644, version A, clock 16MHz crystal, BOD 4.7, TOD Disabled, Arduino as ISP.